 Scarlet swivelled the chair around and found Rhapsody Angel standing by the Christmas tree, watching him mischievously.
 She was still wearing her Angel flight suit, and had her crash helmet tucked under her left arm.
 He watched as she approached him, deliberately slowly.

 “When I came down from my stint in Angel One, Symphony told me you had dozed off, in front of the TV during the party.
-Nobody wanted to wake you up when they all left, once the party was over, so I thought that maybe you would still be here.”
+The party was over, and when they left, nobody wanted to wake you up.
+So I thought that maybe you would still be here.”

 “I…” His brow furrowed in turn.
 “I don’t know… I’ve just had the wildest dream… ever.”